U.S. producer prices post first drop in one-and-a-half years

 In the 12 months through August, the core PPI increased 2.9 percent after rising 2.8 percent in July.

+The dollar was trading lower against a basket of currencies, while U.S. Treasury prices rose.
+Stocks on Wall Street were mixed.

-U.S. financial markets were little moved by the data.
-The link between producer and consumer prices has weakened after the government revamped the PPI basket and changed methodology several years ago.
+The correlation between producer and consumer prices has weakened after the government revamped the PPI basket and changed the methodology several years ago.

 The Fed’s preferred inflation measure, the personal consumption expenditures (PCE) price index excluding food and energy, increased 2.0 percent in July, hitting the U.S. central bank’s 2 percent target for the third time this year.

+Government data on Thursday is expected to show consumer prices rising 0.3 percent in August after gaining 0.2 percent in July, according to a Reuters survey of economists.

-Economist expect the Trump administration’s import tariffs on lumber, washing machines, solar panels, steel and aluminum, as well as a range of Chinese goods, to put upward pressure on inflation in the coming months.
+There has so far been no widespread price increases from the Trump administration’s import tariffs on lumber, washing machines, solar panels, steel and aluminum, as well as a range of Chinese goods.

+But with the trade war between the United States and China escalating, economists believe this will change and expect the import duties to boost inflation in the coming months.
+Recent manufacturing surveys continue to show increases in raw material prices amid growing strains on the supply chain.

-Wholesale food prices fell 0.6 percent last month, pulled down by sharp declines in the costs of eggs and fresh fruits and melons.
+Wholesale food prices fell 0.6 percent in August, pulled down by sharp declines in the costs of eggs and fresh fruits and melons.
 Food prices, which dipped 0.1 percent in July, have now decreased for three straight months.

-Wholesale energy prices rose 0.4 percent, with gasoline prices increasing 0.6 percent after slipping 0.1 percent in the prior month.
+Wholesale energy prices rose 0.4 percent in August, with gasoline prices surging 0.6 percent after slipping 0.1 percent in the prior month.
 Energy prices fell 0.5 percent in July.

 Overall, the cost of wholesale goods was unchanged in August after edging up 0.1 percent in July.
-Prices for iron and steel scrap fell 5.6 percent in August, the biggest drop since October 2017.
+Prices for iron and steel scrap fell 5.6 percent last month, the biggest drop since October 2017.
 Nonferrous scrap prices decreased 8.7 percent, the largest decline since January 2009.

 The cost of services slipped 0.1 percent last month, led by a 0.9 percent decline in the index for trade services, which measures changes in margins received by wholesalers and retailers.
 Services dipped 0.1 percent in July.

-Over 80 percent of the drop in the cost of services last month was attributed to margins for machines and equipment wholesaling, which fell 1.7 percent
+Over 80 percent of the drop in the cost of services last month was attributed to margins for machines and equipment wholesaling, which fell 1.7 percent.

+“Declining margins at machinery and equipment firms suggest producers may be struggling to pass on rising input costs related to recent tariffs,” said Sarah House, a senior economist at Wells Fargo Securities in Charlotte, North Carolina.

 The cost of healthcare services rose 0.3 percent as a 0.5 percent drop in prices for hospital outpatient care was offset by a 0.6 percent jump in the cost of doctor visits, which was the largest gain since June 2010.
 There were also increases in prices of hospital inpatient and dental care.

+Healthcare prices ticked up 0.1 percent in July.
 Those healthcare costs feed into the core PCE price index.

 Reporting by Lucia Mutikani; Editing by Andrea Ricci